AlexandreP111/Github_Showcase/README.md

+# About me
+Alexandre Pereira
+You can contact me using the following email address: alexandrepereira111bus@gmail.com.

 # Github showcase
 This is a list of some projects I developed during my software engineering's degree:

 # WeNote App
-React-Native app for collaborative notes
+React-Native app for collaborative notes.

 https://github.com/AlexandreP111/SC-WeNote-App